mixuala/adventures-in-AI/slides.md

 3. What does that looks like?

-> show an example of learning by data
+> show an examples of inference, learning by data

-4. How does it work?
+4. How does it really work?

+> show logistic neuron.  too much detail?

+5.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3ODEyNjc1MiwtMTQ1NTgxMDkzOSwtMj
+eyJoaXN0b3J5IjpbMTY0MjIzODc0MywtMTQ1NTgxMDkzOSwtMj
 U4MTAzOTY3LC0xNTM0OTkwNjQ0LDIwNDAyOTc2MjJdfQ==
 -->